 copies of her unpublished novels.
 Finding

 MOSS, BETTY L. (1921-2007).
 ARCHITECTURAL COLLECTION, 1950-2007.
+International Archive of Women in Architecture.
 New Orleans architect and advocate of architectural preservation and conservation.
 Architectural drawings, business correspondence/notes, catalog pages illustrating fixtures.
 Notable projects include proposals for the adaptive re-use of the Rivergate in New Orleans and redevelopment after Hurricane Katrina in 2005.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-071.

 MOSS, WILLIAM STEPHEN (1839-1924).
 COLLECTION, 1863-1864.
 0.1 cu. ft.
 Soldier in 4th Virginia Cavalry and Confederate prisoner-of-war during the Civil War.
 Letters to mother relating to conditions in northern prisons (specifically Elmira, New York and Point Lookout, Maryland) and Moss's personal life.
 Also includes identification card, biographical sketch, and hand-tinted photograph of Moss.
-Finding Aid available in EAD on the Virginia Heritage database.
+Finding Aid available online.
 Ms2008-019.

 MOUNTAIN LAKE: DAVID SHERMAN COLLECTION, 1870-2002.0.5 cu. ft.
 This